SUTURO/suturo_knowledge/suturo_knowledge/planning-interface.md

 ## Data types

 ### Object
-An iri, for example `'http://www.ease-crc.org/ont/SOMA.owl#Table_MBOLQEWJ'` that denotes an object.
+An iri, for example `'http://www.ease-crc.org/ont/SOMA.owl#Table_MBOLQEWJ'` that denotes an individual object.

 ### PoseStamped
 A list of Frame, Position and Rotation.